-Terrestrial ecology was conducted on 29th June 2006.
-The demarcation of the stream buffer zone had been established for Streams A and tributary of Stream B2, the construction works fronts had reached Stream A, and a haul road was approaching Stream B at the time of the monitoring survey.
-Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C.
+Terrestrial ecology monitoring was conducted on 15th and 30th August 2006.
+The demarcation of the stream buffer zone had been established for Stream A, Stream B2 and partially at Stream B1.
+The works fronts had reached Stream B2, and a haul road was approaching Stream B1 at the time of the monitoring survey.
+Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C. In general, except Stream A which had previously been affected by boulders and yet to be restored, other streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.